Abramovich disqualified by Premier League but Chelsea still able to play matches

 The 55-year-old put the club up for sale and it was reported that he was looking for bids of around £3 billion ($3.9bn).
 His assets were frozen on March 10, however, as the UK Government took action against figures associated with Russian president Vladimir Putin.

-Despite the moves to block Abramovich's involvement in English football going forward, Chelsea are still able to complete a sale of the club, with prospective bidders having been invited to submit offers.
+Despite the moves to block Abramovich's involvement in English football going forward, Chelsea are still able to complete a sale of the club, with New York investment bank Raine Group running the process and the deadline for bids having been extended to March 18.